dburian/transformer_document_embedding/log/similarity_based_tasks.md

 We can always have multiple tasks using the same data, only providing different transformations of those data to suite given definition of similarity task.

+### Why use faiss with HF dataset as vector database

+Since we don't need anything super-scalable or fancy I went for the quickest-to-implement approach.
+Since HF datasets offer interface for faiss for free and faiss is very capable, there is not much to talk about.